White South Africans

-Most Afrikaners trace their ancestry back to the mid-17th century and have developed a separate cultural identity, including a distinct language.
-The majority of English-speaking White South Africans trace their ancestry to the 1820 British, Irish, and Dutch settlers.
-The remainder of the White South African population consists of later immigrants from Europe such as Greeks and Jews from Lithuania and Poland.
-Portuguese immigrants arrived after the collapse of the Portuguese colonial administrations in Mozambique and Angola, although many also originate from Madeira.
+The majority of Afrikaans-speaking (Afrikaners) and English-speaking White South Africans trace their ancestry to the 17th and 18th-century Dutch colonists or the 1820 British colonists.
+Other colonists included Huguenots who emigrated from France, and Walloons who emigrated from present-day Belgium.
+The remainder of the White South African population consists of later immigrants from Lebanon, and Europe such as Greeks and Norwegians.
+Portuguese immigrants arrived after the collapse of the Portuguese colonial administrations in Angola and Mozambique, although many also originate from Madeira.